-RESEARCH QUESTION TWO: To what degree is waqf embraced by the people and authorities in Sokoto State?
+RESEARCH QUESTION TWO: To what degree is waaf embraced by the people and authorities in Sokoto State?

 The answer to this question was satisfactorily obtained through interview, observation and archival studies.
-Having analysed the data collected, the findings revealed the extent of waqf acceptability in the ranks and files of Sokoto State.
+Having analyzed the data collected, the findings revealed the extent of waaf acceptability in the ranks and files of Sokoto State.
 However, apart from some remarkable successes realized so far, the study discovered a lot of administrative challenges and logistic problems.

-According to Maidoki and Sani (2015), as far back as 1988, the State Military Government established Zakah and Sadaqah Committee that functioned under Ministry of Home Affairs.
-Later, in 2000, the civilian government of the state renamed it Sokoto State Zakah and Endowment Committee with expanded statutory functions under the State Ministry of Religious Affairs.
-The committee has its headquarters in Sokoto city, the state capital, and a branch in each of the 23 local government areas of the state.
+According to Maidoki and Sani (2015), as far back as 1988, the then State Military Government established Zakah and Sadagah Committee that functioned under Ministry of Home Affairs.
+Later, in 2000, the civilian government of the State renamed it Sokoto State Zakah and Endowment Committee with expanded statutory functions under the State Ministry of Religious Affairs.
+The Committee has its headquarters in Sokoto city, the State capital, and a branch in each of the 23 Local Government Areas of the State.

-Based on its statutory assignment, the committee is set to achieve the following objectives:
+Based on its statutory assignment, the Committee is set to achieve the following objectives:

-- Overall collection, management and distribution of zakah and waqf; - Charity activities in areas of assistance to the needy, by settling medical bills and provision of health services; - Provision of shelter and settling of genuine debts; - Rehabilitating psychiatric patients and assisting victims of disasters; - Provision of basic needs to the needy on special occasions; and educating new converts to Islam; - Provision of welfare packages and training of orphans and the disabled to make them self-reliant; - Da'awah and public enlightenment activities on the significance of zakah and waqf in Islam; and - Investment of some funds in profitable businesses for income generation.
+- Overall collection, management and distribution of zakah and waaf, - Charity activities in areas of assistance to the needy, by settling medical bills and provision of health services; - Provision of shelter and settling of genuine debts; - Rehabilitating psychiatric patients and assisting victims of disasters; - Provision of basic needs to the needy on special occasions; and educating new converts to Islam; - Provision of welfare packages and training of orphans and the disabled to make them self-reliant; - Da'awah and public enlightenment activities on the significance of zakah and waqf in Islam: and - Investment of some funds in profitable businesses for income generation.